gbdrummer/symbiocss/02 - CSS.md

 3. use naming conventions that contain the semantics necessary to define the element **in the context of the user**.
 4. never reuse style rules arbitrarily; repetition of a style rule is OK if being applied to unrelated elements.

+## For example

-Let's add some styling to our previous example.
-If you recall, we ended up with this HTML for our News widget:
+In our previous example, we ended up with this HTML for our News widget:

 ```HTML
 <section class="news">